ddimatos/git-release-workflow/gitflow.md

 ```

 3. After creating release-v2.0.0, developers should only be bug fixing this branch, no new features should be allowed after this point.
-Remember, the release branch is only a temporary branch and its purpose is to take a snapshot of the `dev` branch such that
-fetures not releasing can continue to be push into `dev`.
+Remember, the release branch is only a temporary branch and its purpose is to take a snapshot of the `dev` branch such that features not releasing can continue to be push into `dev`.

 4. When the release bugfix window has closed.
-Navigate to the project [ibm_zos_core](https://github.com/ansible-collections/ibm_zos_core)
-and open a Pull Request with the following branch settings:
+Navigate to the project [ibm_zos_core](https://github.com/ansible-collections/ibm_zos_core) and open a Pull Request with the following branch settings:
 * Base: `master`
 * Compare: `release-v2.0.0`